-5.28 Outside Storage (Amended - Ordinance 1664 - 9/11/16)
+5.28 Outside Storage (Amended - Ordinance 1664 - 9/11/16) (Amended - Ordinance 1774 - 8/24/23)

-- (1) Outside storage shall be permitted only in the Industrial (I-1) District. - Outside storage areas shall be enclosed with a completely obscuring fence or solid masonry wall at least six (6) feet in height and may be constructed up to ten (10) feet in height on a case by case basis on those sides where abutting, adjacent to, or within fifty (50) feet of residential districts or where visible from any existing or proposed street rights-of-way. - (3) Required screening devices are to be in accordance with Section 5.35 Wall, Brick Facing or Section 5.37-1 Fence Regulations, Article 4 General Provisions of this Chapter. - (4) Outside storage materials may not exceed one (1') foot below the height of the required screening device.
-This height limitation does not apply to operable and licensed vehicles and trailers. - (5) Outside storage areas must be set back at least twenty (20) feet from any existing or proposed street Rights-of-Way and must not impede or encroach into required parking spaces or minimum driveway widths. - (6) Exterior convenience items (such as ice chests, newspaper boxes, vending machines, propane tanks/cages, or similar, as determined by the city planner) are considered outside storage and must comply with the requirements of this Section.
-(Amended Ordinance 1699 12/27/18)
+- (1) Outside storage shall be permitted only in the Industrial (I-1) District except as otherwise stated within this Chapter. - Outside storage areas shall be enclosed with a completely obscuring fence or solid masonry wall at least six (6) feet in height and may be constructed up to ten (10) feet in height on a case by case basis on those sides where abutting, adjacent to, or within fifty (50) feet of residential districts or where visible from any existing or proposed street rights-of-way. - (3) Required screening devices are to be in accordance with Section 5.35 Wall, Brick Facing or Section 5.37-1 Fence Regulations, Article 4 General Provisions of this Chapter. - (4) Outside storage materials may not exceed one (1') foot below the height of the required screening device.
+This height limitation does not apply to operable and licensed vehicles and trailers. - (5) Outside storage areas must be set back at least twenty (20) feet from any existing or proposed street Rights-of-Way and must not impede or encroach into required parking spaces or minimum driveway widths. - (6) Exterior convenience items (such as newspaper boxes, vending machines, propane tanks/cages, or similar, but not including exterior ice chests, and as determined by the city planner) are considered outside storage and must comply with the requirements of

-(7) Unattended collection bins are not considered outside storage and are regulated under Section 5.28-1 Unattended Collection Bins.
-(Amended - Ordinance 1701 - 2/7/19)
+- this Section.
+(Amended Ordinance 1699 12/27/18).
+Exterior ice chests are not considered outside storage and are regulated under Section 5.28-2 Exterior Ice Chests. - (7) Unattended collection bins are not considered outside storage and are regulated under Section 5.28-1 Unattended Collection Bins.
+(Amended Ordinance 1701 2/7/19)